← Journeys

 dhyāyato viṣayān puṃsaḥ saṅgas teṣūpajāyate | saṅgāt sañjāyate kāmaḥ kāmāt krodho 'bhijāyate

-Bhagavad Gītā · 62 View full →
+Bhagavad Gītā · 62 Full text →

 You contemplate an object.
 Attachment arises.
 From attachment, desire.
 From frustrated desire, anger.